How to Respond to Negative Google Reviews: Templates & Best Practices

 Step 1: Read the Review Completely (Twice)

-Resist the urge to respond immediately, especially if the review feels unfair or hurtful.
+Resist the urge to respond right away, especially if the review feels unfair or hurtful.
 Read it once to absorb the content, then again to identify:

 - The specific complaint or complaints being raised